Raging Colorado wildfire grows near US Air Force Academy

-COLORADO SPRINGS (Reuters) - An out-of-control wildfire near some of Colorado’s most visited tourist sites expanded overnight and kept some 6,000 people from their homes on Monday, as forecasts said winds could push the flames toward the U.S. Air Force Academy.
+COLORADO SPRINGS, June 25 (Reuters) - An out-of-control wildfire near some of Colorado’s most visited tourist sites expanded overnight, keeping some 6,000 people from their homes on Monday, and forecasts said winds could push the flames toward the United States Air Force Academy.

 On Sunday, El Paso County spokesman Dave Rose said the fire was burning two miles from the base of Pikes Peak, billed as the most visited mountain in North America.